suryabhupa/ubuild-jekyll/index.md

   content: As part of our time during the Google AI Residency, we wanted to find a
     better way to study and understand important machine learning papers and ideas.
-    We found that many papers often assumed a set of requisite knowledge, which prevented us from deeply appreciating the contribution or novelty of the work.
-To this end, we designed <a href="https://www.depthfirstlearning.com/"><strong>Depth First
+    We found that many papers often assumed a set of requisite knowledge, which prevented us from deeply appreciating the contribution or novelty of the work. <br><br>To this end, we designed <a href="https://www.depthfirstlearning.com/"><strong>Depth
-    Learning</strong></a>, a pedagogy for diving deep by carefully tailoring a curriculum around a particular ML paper or concept and leading small, focused discussion groups.
+    First Learning</strong></a>, a pedagogy for diving deep by carefully tailoring a curriculum around a particular ML paper or concept and leading small, focused discussion groups.
 So far, we've created guides for <a href="http://www.depthfirstlearning.com/2018/InfoGAN">InfoGAN</a>,
     <a href="http://www.depthfirstlearning.com/2018/TRPO">TRPO</a>, <a href="http://www.depthfirstlearning.com/2018/AlphaGoZero">AlphaGoZero</a>,
     and <a href="http://www.depthfirstlearning.com/2018/DeepStack">DeepStack</a><strong>.</strong>
   media: